abrasumente233/osterm/README.md

 Oh...
 I see that xv6 is really a surprising piece of treasure.

-Anyways, so we don't get to implement background execution itself, but we can *imporve* it.
+Anyways, so we don't get to implement background execution itself, but we can *improve* it.
 As you can see, we can't interrupt a running `sleep` process by pressing `Ctrl+C`.

 > Narrator: Let's make `Ctrl+C` terminate the foreground process!